Inverse problem in the LaMET framework: -reconstruction in LaMET and SDF

 It seems unlikely that the absolute uncertainty of any sensible reconstruction for $x > 0.2$ in SDF, where a power-decaying tail is an appropriate assumption, could be orders of magnitude larger than 0.15.
 It is certainly true that a power-decaying tail will become orders of magnitude larger than an exponentially decaying one for large enough $\lambda$.
 But as we have stressed before, the asymptotic behavior of the tail represents only a minor contribution to the Fourier transform uncertainty at large $x$.
 A more realistic bound in Ref.~\cite{Gao:2021dbh} can be obtained by considering that (at least ordinary) PDFs are known to be smooth functions of $x$.
-The contribution of Fourier harmonics that are much larger than the inverse of the length-scale of fluctuations of the PDF at a certain value of $x$ is then physically suppressed.
+The contribution of Fourier harmonics that are much larger than the inverse of the length-scale of fluctuations of the PDF at a certain value of $x$ is then physically suppressed \footnote{In fact, if one uses the criterion proposed in Ref.~\cite{Gao:2021dbh} that Fourier components at large $\lambda$ do not matter to the reconstruction at a given value of $x$ if the derivative of the Fourier transform of the uncertainty is much smaller than $x$ (with their notations, $|\delta \tilde{h}'(\lambda)| \ll x$), one finds a much more sensible depiction of uncertainty propagation in the framework of short-distance factorization.
+Using their example Eq.
+(B22) for a non-exponential algebraic decay of the large Fourier components as $\lambda^{-1/2}$, corresponding to a phenomenological PDF which diverges as $x^{-1/2}$ at small $x$, the asymptotic error could be approximated by $|\delta \tilde h(\lambda)| \lesssim \tilde h(\lambda) \approx 0.1 (10 / \lambda)^{1/2}$.
+Already if $\lambda = 10$, the derivative of this bound equals 0.005, so well below any value of $x$ of phenomenological relevance.
+Unlike what Ref.~\cite{Gao:2021dbh} concludes, their own reasoning would give that short-distance factorization has a controlled asymptotic expansion, resolving the contradiction between their statements and the empirical evidence they provide themselves that the exponential decay does not matter crucially.
+But the reasoning is also fragile because it relies on asymptotic forms in a regime where they are not established and very approximate bounds: we find that our more in-depth study shows sensitivity beyond $\lambda = 10$ because the approximation by a simple asymptotic model is inaccurate.}.